Gilgamech/website/www/Gillogisms.md

 1. Mature Auture - 2023
 1. May your odds ever be even.
 (May your chances always be fair.) - 2017
 1. Meaty Ocher
+1. Mechanical Defrosting - causing a frozen food to become effectively unfrozen through mechanical means, such as shaking, grinding, or prying, but without raising its temperature (much) above freezing. - 2023
 1. Media is plural for medium, which just means 'in-between'.
 The Media means news companies, who 'in-between' information to you for profit.
 This also describes psychic mediums and social media.
 The source and veracity of the information should often be subject to interrogation.
+1. Media Studies Theory: Everyone wishes they were MST3k. - 2016
 1. Members of one political party will intentionally hurt themselves during the other party's turn, so they can truthfully say that people got hurt during the other party's turn.
 Like if the Dodgers were hosting the Astros, and during the bottom of every inning, a bunch of Astros fans started a fight, every inning, until the 5th inning when security cleared out a huge chunk of the stands.
 And the Astros fans did this so they could talk about how unsafe it is when the Dodgers are at bat, because of all the fights in the stands - therefore the Dodgers shouldn't be allowed to bat anymore, and only the Astros should bat.
 Where's the political equivalent of unsportspersonlike conduct?
 Ethics lol.
 Where's the political equivalent of a fiduciary?
 1. Memories are like video game demos - instead of recording the state of every object at every second, or even every pixel on your screen, just record the inputs (of all players for a game) and replay these on the same hardware and software to get a playback.
 Game players could send these to other players with the same code and compatible hardware and they could also playback the gameplay - it was common on the lower-bandwidth Internet of the 1990s.
 A problem arises when a new version of the game comes out, with bug fixes and maybe other changes.
 Now that replay has slight problems - the fence is slightly taller, so the player can't jump over it, and doesn't make the amazing flag return.
 This means that team doesn't score a point, and turns a win into a tie - but that's not what happened in the original match.
 So too our human memories are recordings of inputs replayed onto our neurons - and so the constant reoptimizations in neural connections may cause vagueness in the playback of a human's memory.
-1. Mendicant malversation - needs Workshopping
 1. Megabytes (MB) vs Marketing Megabytes (MiB).
 Traditional notation has these reversed.
 MB has always meant 1024 KB, and we've always needed a new symbol to represent the Marketing notation of 'MB means 1000 KB', which is what MiB is for - because MiB means 1000 KiB.
-It makes no sense to shift one symbol's definition while creating a new symbol for the original - instead the original should be reclaimed (or never abandoned) and the new symbol should be foisted on the new definition.
+It makes no sense to shift one symbol's definition while creating a new symbol for the original - instead the original should be reclaimed (or never abandoned) and the new symbol should be foisted on the new definition. - 2023
 1. Mergers allow expensive things like R&D to be removed from the competitor, adding just their logistics to your business.
-Or throw out your R&D and keep theirs, either way it only increases your variable income and leaves your fixed costs alone.
+Or throw out your R&D and keep theirs, either way it only increases your variable income and leaves your fixed costs alone. - 2021
 1. Metals exist on a spectrum between ductility and hardness.
-Societies exist on a spectrum between inflation and unemployment.
+Societies exist on a spectrum between inflation and unemployment. - 2021
 1. Meyers-Briggs reflects how the situation impacts you.
 We're all extroverts around people who energize us and introverts around people who drain us.
 INTJ (Introvert Intuition Thinking Judging) is projecting, or motion from inside going outward.
 ESFP (Extrovert Sensing Feeling Perceiving) is receiving, or motion from outside going inward.
 Neither one is better than the other, and what's better than either one is moving between them in a Kierkegaardian way.
-Receive so you know what to project (having energy gathering direction), and project so you're empty and ready to receive (having direction gathering energy).
-Time this correctly and it becomes a conversation, which is an analog data transmission protocol between biological neural networks.
+Receive so you know what to project (having energy gathering direction), and project so you're empty and ready to receive (having direction gathering energy). - 2021
 1. Microeconomics revealed itself to be an illusion in 2020, where some items went on sale despite being out of stock.
 Protip: you can't incentivize a marginal increase in the sales of a product when there is no stock of that product to sell.
 You could sell a future of that product, possibly on backorder, but that's a different financial product.
+1. Military leaves grow on the military tree. - 2023
 1. 'Misgendering' is claiming to have transitioned without taking any medical treatments. -  2023
 1. Money moves through the economy like an ideal gas. - 2019
 1. Money flows from the Right to the Left. - 2023